samboy/MaraDNS/README.md

 Linux distributions have moved on to `systemd`, which is a lot better than the older `sysvinit` process for starting up the MaraDNS related services.

-As a practical matter, this means that `make install` is only guaranteed to get MaraDNS to start up at system boot time on Ubuntu 22.04.
+While `make install` is only guaranteed to get MaraDNS to start up at system boot time on Ubuntu 22.04, it *should* do the right thing in Rocky Linux, Debian, RedHat, CentOS, Fedora, and other Linux distributions which use `systemd`.

-That said, there *is* some scaffolding for getting MaraDNS to run without `systemd`.
+There *is* some scaffolding for getting MaraDNS to run without `systemd`.
 There is a helper, `duende`, to make MaraDNS a daemon on systems with classic *NIX style init.
 While, with `systemd`, it’s no longer needed to use this Duende helper, I will keep Duende around for `sysvinit` and some level of `OpenRC` compatibility.
 There are also shell scripts for starting MaraDNS on `sysvinit` systems which may or may not work with other init systems.

 `systemd` handles the daemonization of the MaraDNS services the way `duende` does (did?) on `sysvinit` and similar systems.
 The `systemd` way